fbpx Skip to content

 diverse core funders

-We accelerated the introduction of clean air policies in cities
+We accelerated the introduction of clean air policies in cities and countries

 We have supported work to drive policy change at national and regional levels.
 In Poland, our work with partners has contributed to the government’s adoption of anti-smog resolutions, improved Low Emission Zone (LEZ) legislation, and the roll out of the National Clean Air Programme.
 12 mayors pledged to implement LEZs, with Krakow and Warsaw becoming some of central and eastern Europe’s first LEZs.
 These measures have resulted in better air quality in Poland since 2019: the average concentration of particulate matter (PM 2.5) has dropped significantly (by 3 ug/m3, from 19 ug/m3 in 2019 to 16 ug/m3 in 2022), according to the European Clean Air Centre’s calculations.